When a DSO Acquires a Dental Practice: What Changes in 60 Days

 A Dental Service Organization (DSO) is a corporate entity that owns or manages dental practices on behalf of dentists.
 The two-tier structure is common across most states.
 The dentist remains the licensed clinical owner of the practice.
 The DSO provides non-clinical management services such as billing, marketing, HR, procurement, IT, and real estate, usually under a management services agreement that gives the DSO a portion of practice revenue.

 The largest DSO chains active in the United States include Aspen Dental, Heartland Dental, Pacific Dental Services, Western Dental, Coast Dental, Smile Brands, and Affordable Dentures and Implants.
-ProviderSignal's DSO identification module currently tracks more than 200 distinct DSO brand entities across the active provider base, including regional chains and emerging consolidators.
+Below them sits a long tail of regional consolidators and specialty roll-ups, and ProviderSignal's DSO-identification module is tuned to recognize both the national brands and the smaller chains that operate under their own state-specific legal entities.

-• A change in the practice's filing entity in the state dental board roster, where the new LLC or PLLC name matches a known DSO brand
+- The filing entity on the state dental board roster shifts to an LLC or PLLC that matches a known DSO brand

 Why 60 days is the window